Meaxy76/EliePaint/README.md

-# ElieDraw
+# EliePaint
-This is the official repo of ElieDraw
+This is the official repo of EliePaint